TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 Temple Bar District

-Temple Bar District is a cultural quarter located in Dublin, Ireland; a very popular tourist destination.
+Temple Bar District is a cultural quarter in Dublin, Ireland, a popular tourist destination.
 The area is surrounded by the Liffey to the north, Dame Street to the south, Westmoreland Street to the east and Fishamble Street to the west.

 Temple Bar District is described as Dublin’s “bohemian quarter.”
-It’s full of opportunities for entertainment, art, and culture and is often listed as one of Dublin’s top attractions.
+It’s full of entertainment, art, and cultural opportunities and is often listed as one of Dublin’s top attractions.

 History of the Temple Bar District